cheesyminecart/cheesyminecart.github.io/projects.markdown

 - British Physics Olympiad '24 Global Bronze I
 - Various Silver and Gold Awards for the British Senior Maths Challenge, or SMC.

-## Other things I did:
+## Other things I do:

 There are a couple other things about my character that I think are important to note:

-- I am a hobbyist astrophotographer,
+- I am a hobbyist astrophotographer, the process of which taught me proper maintenance of equipment and encouraged me to be more patient.
-- I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-25 academic years, which taught me
+- I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-25 academic years, which gave me valuable insights into being an effective, encouraging leader.
+- I was part of the GSIS Swim Team for 7 years.